MrSpaghatti/sysguide/composes.md

 # Combined Self-Hosted Services with Docker Compose

-This repository provides a unified `docker-compose.yml` file using pinned versions to deploy and manage a collection of self-hosted services.
+This file provides a unified `docker-compose.yml` file using pinned versions to deploy and manage a collection of self-hosted services.
 It leverages Caddy for automatic HTTPS and `ddclient` for dynamic DNS updates via Cloudflare.

 ✨ **Services Included:**